 The Organisational Structure

-The St Spyridon College organisational structure, aims to create a K-12 experience for St Spyridon College students that is focused on their learning and maturation needs at each distinctive phase of schooling.
-Such an experience provides for students a safe and secure context of known and trusted adults, within which to grow and learn.
-The school is organised into two Sub-schools and four Learning Teams as follows:
+The St Spyridon College organisational structure aims to create a Kinder Minus One -12 experience for St Spyridon College students that is focused on their learning and maturation needs at each distinctive phase of schooling.
+A safe and secure context of known and trusted adults, within which to grow and learn.
+The school is organised into two Sub-schools and five Learning Teams as follows:

 The Sub-Schools and Learning teams: